Development Economics - MSc

 The module consists of topics related to common causes and consequences of institutional failure in developing countries, such as market failures and failures in political, legal and social institutions.
 Topics will cover ways in which individuals, social groups and governments deal with these failures, including the use of informal institutions, social networks and policy interventions.
 Students will be exposed to both theory and empirics, with a focus on theoretical and empirical tools appropriate for studying the behaviour and constraints of individuals, households and firms in developing country settings.
 Emphasis will be placed in particular on studying strategic interaction between agents in the absence of markets and identifying causal effects.

-The module consists of preparation of the one-page dissertation proposal to be submitted by the end of Week 13.
-Upon review of the proposal by the Director of Graduate Studies (Taught) the student is allocated to a supervisor.
-For the rest of the term the student and the supervisor meet and discuss in detail the proposal to identify the relevant literature research methods and actions.
-By the end of Week 24 the student submits an additional one-page outline of the dissertation with the exact research question, relevant methodological toolbox to address the question and reference to the relevant data (if applicable).
+The module consists of preparation of the 1-page dissertation proposal to be submitted by the end of Week 13.
+Upon review of the proposal by the Director of Graduate Studies the student is allocated to the supervisor.
+For the rest of the term the student and the supervisor meet and discuss in details the proposal to identify the relevant literature research methods and actions.
+By the end of Week 24 the student submits an additional 1-page outline of the dissertation with the exact research question, relevant methodological toolbox to address the question and reference to the relevant data (if applicable).
 The outline is further supported by the condensed list of the core literature.

 This module helps prepare students to acquire and develop the employability and transferable skills necessary to search and successfully apply for work experience and graduate opportunities in the commercial and public sector and for PhD programmes.

 The curriculum will include guidance and practical exercises in application writing, CVs, careers advice, interview and assessment centre techniques, numeracy and competency tests, and psychometric evaluation.